Causes and Consequences of Representational Similarity in Machine Learning Models: Introduction

-Although representational alignment is well-documented and novel methods for measuring it are developed frequently, we still do not understand why it happens.
-Only a few prior works have addressed this question empirically, proposing loss function similarity~\cite{nielsenchallenges} or inductive bias as possible causal factors~\cite{teney2024neural}.
-Recent work~\cite{huh2024platonicrepresentationhypothesis} postulated that {\em task alignment} among large-scale AI models will increase their similarity, since as models grow larger they will perform more tasks, and this set of tasks will eventually converge.
+\citet{huh2024platonicrepresentationhypothesis} postulated that {\em task alignment} among large-scale AI models will increase their similarity, since as models grow larger they will perform more tasks, and this set of tasks will eventually converge.
 While compelling, this argument lacks empirical evidence.

-We believe another, unexplored factor could also drive model alignment: {\em dataset overlap}.
-Many of today's massive generative AI models, such as Meta's LLama, Open AI's ChatGPT, and Google's Gemini, are trained on huge swaths of the internet.
-This design choice follows well-established scaling laws in the AI community, which state that training on more data produces a better model.
-While massive and relatively cheap to acquire, internet-sourced model training datasets may overlap significantly.
-For example, many models are trained on subsets of Common Crawl, a massive dataset composed of most of the internet.
-Many are also trained on Reddit, Wikipedia, and other ``known'' sources of relatively high quality internet data \cite{naveed2024comprehensiveoverviewlargelanguage,bommasani2022opportunitiesrisksfoundationmodels}.
-It seems not-unreasonable that overlap in training datasets could drive downstream model similarity.
+Another, yet-unexplored factor could also drive model alignment: {\em dataset overlap}.
+Many of today's generative AI models are trained on huge swaths of the internet, since AI ``scaling laws'' suggest that training on more data produces a better model~\citep{kaplan2020scaling}.
+While cheap to acquire, internet-sourced model training datasets may overlap significantly.
+For example, many models are trained on subsets of Common Crawl, Reddit, and Wikipedia~\citep{naveed2024comprehensiveoverviewlargelanguage,bommasani2022opportunitiesrisksfoundationmodels}.
+This overlap could drive downstream model similarity.

 Since limited work explores causes of representational similarity, these two competing hypotheses for model alignment remain unexplored.
 The {\em task alignment} hypothesis of~\cite{huh2024platonicrepresentationhypothesis} is only ever argued-for theoretically, so no experiments exist.
 Similarly, the {\em dataset overlap} hypothesis not been explored, since the AI research community focuses more on issues of privacy and copyright in large-scale internet data use, not downstream effects on model behaviors.